- This event has passed.

 No dogs are allowed in the competition area.

 - The area is open, exposed and mountainous.
-Please bring a cagoule which you may be required to carry if weather conditions are poor.
+You must bring a cagoule and carry or wear it throughout the event.

 - Some of the faster hillside areas contain many small rocks.
 Please exercise care, particularly while descending.